“But WHY is this the Safety Rule?”

 With younger children, questions about safety rules on touching or strangers are often best answered just by saying, “Because that’s our safety rule.”
 Kids know that adults and families have rules.
 For example, the adult gets to say when kids get to have cookies and when they don’t or that kids have to go to bed at 8 p.m. rather than 9 p.m.
 The reason that adults get to decide what the rules are is because adults have the job of taking care of children and of keeping them safe.

 Kids ask “Why?” questions about sexual play, nudity, and strangers in the same way that they question other rules.
 As adults, we know that the reason for the safety rules about the private parts of the body is because there is the potential for someone to get hurt physically and emotionally.
-As adults, we know that there are dangerous people who might kidnap and harm children.
-But we don’t need to inflict this information on our children sooner than necessary.
+As adults, we know that there are people with problems who might bother us or who might harm a child without our protection.
+And we don’t need to inflict this information on our children sooner than necessary.

 Answers like “doing this is bad or dangerous” are likely to be confusing, upsetting, and lead to more questions.
 Children know that showing or touching their private areas is not inherently painful and might be interesting or pleasurable.
+We don’t want to teach them to feel ashamed of any part of their body.
 And, most of the time, interactions with people children don’t know are likely to be very positive.
+We don’t want to teach them fear of strangers or disrespect towards people whose behavior or appearance is different.

-A clearer answer is, “Because doing this is against our safety rules.”
-Younger children do not always need to know the reasons why we have rules, but they do need to know that the rules are there to help keep them safe.
+A clearer answer is, “Because doing things this way is following our safety rules.”
+Younger children do not need to know all the reasons why we have rules, but they do need to know that the rules are there to help keep them safe.

 A child who keeps asking about safety issues might have heard or read something upsetting.
 Often, you can find out what your child is thinking by answering the “Why?” question with your own question, “What do you think?”
 The answer can tell you what kind of help or information this child needs.